hex0punk/wally/README.md

 #### Limiter modes

 At its core, Wally uses various algorithms available via the [golang.org/x/tools/go/callgraph](https://pkg.go.dev/golang.org/x/tools/go/callgraph) library.
 These algorithms can generate [spurious](https://pkg.go.dev/golang.org/x/tools/go/callgraph/cha) results at times which results in functions that go past main at the top of callpaths.
 To wrangle some of these sort of results, we perform a basic set of logical checks to eliminate or limit incorrect call path functions/nodes.
-You can specify how the limiting is done using the `--limiter` flag, followed by one of the modes levels below:
+You can specify how the limiting is done using the `--limiter-mode` flag, followed by one of the modes levels below:

 - `0` (none): Wally will construct call paths even past main if reported by the chosen `tools/go/callgraph` algorithm.
 - `1` (normal): _This is the default mode_ and the preferred mode when you are interested in confirming callpath fault tolerance.
 Wally will stop constructing call paths once it sees a call to either: